My buddy Stan has a habit of dropping things off when I am not around.

 “It is peaceful here now,” she said.

-“But that is just it,” I told her, “it’s peaceful here too and that scares the hell out of me.
+“But that is just it,” I told her, “it’s too peaceful here.
 Our house is becoming like the Hallmark Channel and I fear the worst.”

 “That is scary,” she agreed.